heroqu/stream-generator/README.md

 function ByteGenerator (integerGenerator) {
   return function * () {
     for (let int of integerGenerator()) {
-      // Extract each of the 4 bytes of the integer
-      // and yield them one after another yield int & 0xff
+      yield int & 0xff
       yield (int >> 8) & 0xff
       yield (int >> 16) & 0xff